-The type of accommodation in Madrid that is typically occupied by expats is an apartment with a small balcony.
+Most expats in Madrid live in apartments with small balconies.
 Usually, the more modern an apartment, the smaller the living space.
-Demand and thus the price tags for these newer entities do, however, remain high.
+Demand and therefore price tags for these newer entities, however, remain high.

-In general, apartments that are 10 years of age or older will be of lower quality than those of a similar age found in other capital cities in Western Europe.
+In general, apartments that are 10 years or older will be of lower quality than those of a similar age found in other capital cities in Western Europe.

-The typical city centre apartment sits within a charming old building, sometimes lacks light, has small bedrooms and, if it is a rental, is furnished sparsely and cheaply.
-On the upside, city centre apartments are in close proximity to nearly everything, which eliminates the need for expats in Madrid to own a car.
+The typical city centre apartment sits within a charming old building, sometimes lacks light, has small bedrooms and, if it is a rental, is sparsely and cheaply furnished.
+On the upside, city centre apartments are close to nearly everything, which eliminates the need for expats to buy a car.

-Just outside of the city centre, apartments are cheaper, larger, modern, well-equipped, and usually include a garage.
-In the suburbs, houses become more common, and newly constructed blocks can even include a swimming pool and tennis courts.
+Just outside the city centre, apartments are cheaper, larger, modern, well-equipped, and usually include a garage.
+In the suburbs, houses are more common, and newly constructed blocks can even include a swimming pool and tennis courts.
 Both furnished and unfurnished housing options are available.
-There are plenty of furniture retailers where items can be purchased at reasonable prices which will save expats from shipping furniture to Spain.
+There are plenty of furniture retailers where expats can purchase items at reasonable prices, which will save them from shipping furniture to Spain.

 Finding accommodation in Madrid

-Expats who already know the area in which they'd like to live, and who have already defined the criteria for their accommodation, can search for apartments online.
+Expats who already know the area in which they'd like to live and have already defined the criteria for their accommodation can search for apartments online.
 It is also possible to check data, organise viewings, negotiate rental prices with the landlord, review the contract and manage other administrative and legal requirements via this medium.

-If an expat neither has the time, nor the knowledge or the language skills to search for accommodation in Madrid, a real estate professional will be their best resource.
+If an expat has neither the time, knowledge, or language skills to search for accommodation in Madrid, a real estate professional will be their best resource.
 A Spanish estate agent's level of English may not be the best, but they will look for apartments within their portfolio that comply with an expat's criteria.
-It's important to bear in mind that agent's fees in Madrid can mount up and can reach the equivalent of 1 month's rent plus VAT.
+It's important to bear in mind that agent's fees in Madrid can mount up and can reach the equivalent of one month's rent.

 Renting accommodation in Madrid